 Interface Interface

-Figure 1: L1VPN SDN Controller-Based Service Model: External Customer
+Figure 1: L1VPN SDN Controller/EMS/NMS-Based Service Model: External Customer

-With this scenario, the customer service orchestrator interfaces with the network SDN controller of the provider using Customer Service Model as defined in [Service-Yang].
+With this scenario, the customer service orchestrator interfaces with the network SDN controller of the provider using Customer Service Model as defined in [RFC8309].

 Figure 2 depicts another deployment scenario for internal customer (e.g., higher-layer service management department(s)) interfacing the layer 1 transport network department.
 With this scenario, a multi-service backbone is characterized such that each service department of a provider (e.g., L2/3 services) that receives the same provider's L1VPN service provides a different kind of higher-layer service.
 The customer receiving the L1VPN service (i.e., each service department) can offer its own services, whose payloads can be any layer (e.g., ATM, IP, TDM).
 The layer 1 transport network and each service network belong to the same organization, but may be managed separately.
 The Service SDN Controller is the control/management entity owned by higher-layer service department (e.g., L2/3 VPN) whereas the Network SDN Controller is the control/management entity responsible for Layer 1 connectivity service.
 The CE’s in Figure 2 are L2/3 devices that interface with L1 PE devices.